-Join Martin Guidry for an in-depth discussion in this video Working with columnstore indexes, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Working with columnstore indexes, part of SQL Server 2012: Designing Database Solutions.

 - In this section, we're going to talk about…using the new column store index…in SQL Server 2012.…Before we add any new indexes to this table…let's go ahead and run a query…and see what type of performance we get…and then we'll run the same query…after we create the indexes to see the improvement…and performance.…So, I've staged some code for you for this…in your exercise files.…You'll wanna grab just the top part of that file…and copy and paste it into a new query window.…